GratissTV/Stardew_Valley_Cheater_VS_Speedrunner/Vanilla_Min-Max_route.md

 - Kill the weeds to the west of the fountain.
 - Go home.
 (Get any foragable items at the Bus Stop you missed earlier.)
 - Hoe + plant + Mixed Seeds.
-- Chop wood until around 4-6 energy left. (get at least 50 wood)
+- Chop wood till u get 150
-- Kill weeds + grass until around 1:00 AM to 1:30 AM, depending on how many Mixed Seeds you have.
+- Craft 3 chest
 - Head back to your house and ship everything except:
   - Stone
   - Wood
   - Coal
   - 20 Fiber
-- Note that:
-  - You should sell all foraging items (except for Spring Onions).
-- Be inside your house a few minutes before 2:00 AM.
-(Dont get the gold penalty.)
 - At the end of the day, you should get:
-  - Farming 0 --> 1
+  - Foraging 0 --> 1

 ### Spring 2

 - Read all of the mail.
 - Water.
-- Craft a chest and take it with you.
 - Empty all inventory in the farm chest.
  - Keep the hoe + crafted chest + 1 rock.
 - Check the garbage cans next to the George's house + next to the Saloon + next to Lewis' house.